LIT-Protocol/js-sdk/packages/automation/README.md

 ### Advance example

-By leveraging the State Machine context and the ability of Lit PKPs to sign transaction of a variety of chains, it is possible to implement a Token Bridge that composes multiple chains and even offchain interaction if needed among other uses cases.
+By leveraging context from the State Machine in combination with Lit PKPs, it is possible to implement a cross-chain messaging service that can be used to read and write data across virtually any blockchain.

-In this example, when a State Machine PKP receives USDC in Base Sepolia, it will send the same amount to the sender but in Ethereum Sepolia
+In this example, when a State Machine PKP receives USDC in Base Sepolia, it will send the same amount to the sender but in Ethereum Sepolia.

 ```typescript
 async function bridgeBaseSepoliaUSDCToEthereumSepolia() {